Craftprotz Beer Tasting

 You can conveniently book your tasting kit by e-mailing them, and pick up the beers in-store during the week ahead of the tasting, or have it delivered if you live in Trier and surrounding areas.
 They have a nice selection of bottled and canned beers available to go and their current opening hours are Wednesday to Friday from 2 pm to 6 pm and Saturdays from 12 pm to 6 pm.
 For those of you that live too far away or do not want to make the trip to Trier, they do ship the beers upon request and at an extra charge to cover shipping.
 The prices for the beer kits vary from week to week depending on the beers but usually range around the 25 to 30 Euro mark for a total of 6 beers.
 One tasting kit is enough for two people.

 The team will provide you with the access details to the virtual bar.
 This is done via the platform GoToMeet, you just need to insert the provided link into your browser.
 As with all online meetings, small technical difficulties may arise from time to time.
 That's just how it is, but hey, at least you have beer.
 During the tasting, your camera and microphones will have to be turned off, but you can ask questions any time via the chat function.
-After the tasting is over, participants are invited to turn on their cameras and mics to chat about literally anything, while enjoying a cold one out of their beer fridge.
+After the tasting is over, participants are invited to turn on their cameras and mics to

 You will also be asked to rate each beer based on different criteria, such as smell, look, and taste.
 All of this is done via Menti.com.
 Craftprotz also has a beer rating form on its website, which you can download.
 We usually rate the beers in the app and also take notes using our own rating sheets.
 There will usually be two rounds of little quizzes with questions centred around craft beers and brewing (the winner gets a little price - so pay attention!) and there is a short break after three beers.
 The tastings start at around 7.30 pm and the duration varies each time, but it usually takes around 2 to 2.5 hours.
 Make sure you have some snacks ready to munch on!